 - Hiking Trail

 The most common route are the Yushan Main Peak Trail.
 Usually it’s done in two days one night.
+Be sure to check the trail condition and whether it’s opened.
 There are some other trails that you can do in the national park area with or without permit.
 Click here for the available trails and the map.

 - Foreign Advanced Application